-Hi everyone!
-The new year is almost here and I wanted to share a festive, quick & easy cake tutorial with you!
+The new year is almost here and we wanted to share a quick and easy Happy New Year Cake with Stars cake design!

 First, I truly love the look of piped buttercream on cakes.
 In fact, the more piping, the better!
 It's often a quicker option than applying frosting with a completely smooth finish, and I love the dressed up feel.